 5. Consider accessory products.

 We also have a range of accessory products.
-Two to mention would be the low frequency sounder and strobe and vibrating pad, which can also be interlinked via our Wi-Safe 2 technology.
+Two to mention would be the wireless alarm control unit and the strobe and vibrating pad, which can also be interlinked via our Smart RF technology.

 The strobe and vibrating pad is great for those that cannot hear or are hard of hearing.
 Typically, the strobe light would be on the bedside table and the vibrating pad underneath the pillow.